eckardto/flexible/README.md

 Usage: node [...]/flexible.bin.js

 Options:
-  --uri, --url       URI of web page to begin crawling on.          [string] --domains          List of domains to allow crawling of.          [string] --pg               PostgreSQL URI to connect to for queue.        [string]  [required] --processes        Amount of child processes to use.              [default: 0] --interval         Request interval of each crawler.              [default: 250] --max-concurrency  Maximum concurrency of each crawler.           [default: 5] --user-agent       User-agent to identify each crawler as.        [string] --timeout          Maximum seconds a request can take.            [default: false] --follow-redirect  Follow redirects or not.                       [boolean] --max-redirects    Maximum amount of redirects.
+  --uri, --url             URI of web page to begin crawling on.    [string] --domains                List of domains to allow crawling of.    [string] --pg                     PostgreSQL URI to connect to for queue.  [string]  [required] --processes              Amount of child processes to use.        [default: 0] --interval               Request interval of each crawler.        [default: 250] --encoding               Encoding of response body for decoding.  [string] --max-concurrency        Maximum concurrency of each crawler.     [default: 4] --max-work-queue-length  Maximum length of the work queue.        [default: 10] --user-agent             User-agent to identify each crawler as.  [string] --timeout                Maximum seconds a request can take.      [default: false] --follow-redirect        Follow HTTP redirection responses.       [boolean] --max-redirects          Maximum amount of redirects.
   --user                   Username for HTTP basic authentication.  [string] --pass                   Password for HTTP basic authentication.  [string] --proxy                  An HTTP proxy to use for requests.       [string]
 ```

 ## API